#spellcheck #spelling #cli

 ZSpell

 The library side has a stabalized checker, but the suggestion API is not yet finalized.
-The CLI side is usable but not yet considered stabalized.
+The CLI is usable but not yet considered stabalized.
 See Feature Status for more information on what is available.

 Here are some useful quick links: